bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

     various properties of your plot, such as its title, tools, and axes labels.

 3. Adding renderers
-    You used |Figure.line| to create a line.
+    You used |figure.line| to create a line.
 Renderers have various options that allow you to specify visual attributes such as colors, legends, and widths.